HedvigInsurance/web/src/pages/index.en.md

   rental_title: Rental apartment
 customer_source:
   bottom_paragraph: 'Hedvig members are switching from the following traditional insurers:'
   heading: 'Already insured?
-No problem, we handle the change for you.'
+No problem, we handle the switch for you.'
   image_alt: >-
     Where Hedvig members are switching from; 29% Länsförsäkringar, 25% If, 18% Trygg Hansa, 17% Övriga och 11% Folksam.